Lesterpaintstheworld/aider_vox/website/docs/config.md

 ---
 nav_order: 55
 has_children: true
-description: Information on all of aider_nova's settings and how to use them.
+description: Information on all of aider_vox's settings and how to use them.
 ---

 # Configuration

-aider_nova has many options which can be set with command line switches.
+aider_vox has many options which can be set with command line switches.
-Most options can also be set in an `.aider_nova.conf.yml` file which can be placed in your home directory or at the root of your git repo.
+Most options can also be set in an `.aider_vox.conf.yml` file which can be placed in your home directory or at the root of your git repo.
-Or by setting environment variables like `aider_nova_xxx` either in your shell or a `.env` file.
+Or by setting environment variables like `aider_vox_xxx` either in your shell or a `.env` file.

 Here are 4 equivalent ways of setting an option.